SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.markdown

 - [Quantum Moves 2](https://www.scienceathome.org/games/quantum-moves-2/) and [A Slower Speed of Light](http://gamelab.mit.edu/games/a-slower-speed-of-light/) are also a good way to learn physics (respectively **quantum physics** and **special relativity**).
 - Serious Games Interactive is a company that makes, well… serious games!
 The most interesting is probably [Newt & Byte – Climate Adventures](https://www.seriousgames.net/en/portfolio/climatescience/), "a climate science educational programme that teaches children the science behind climate change".
 To use it, though, we still need to wait: the games is currently being tested in schools in Denmark, Austria and Australia and it's not publicly available.
 - The great people at Common Sense Education made also a top-40 list of educational games (some of the already mentioned here) that you can check [here](https://www.commonsense.org/education/top-picks/best-summer-learning-games).
 - On GitHub there's a curated list of online educational games and interactive experiences called [Awesome Educational Games](https://github.com/yrgo/awesome-educational-games) where people all over the world can always contribute adding new links.
+On GitHub there's also another science-based games public list at this [link](https://github.com/stared/science-based-games-list).
 - If you have other suggestions of educational video games you can reach out to me on [Twitter](https://twitter.com/MedianiSamuel)! 🤗

 ##### Games and STEM disciplines: